 Not your usual microtome

 Glass or diamond knives are better suited to sectioning resin embedded material than steel knives as the edges are sharper.
 Dry sectioning is preferred for epoxy resin whilst wet is better for methacrylate.
-When you are cutting sections with a glass knife fitted with a trough, they will float directly on to the water and can be transferred to a pool of water upon a clean, glass slide.
-This, in turn, is placed on a hotplate set at 60?C to expand and dry the section.
-Tip: a moist cotton bud can be used to collect resin sections which are cut dry.
+When you are cutting sections with a glass knife fitted with a trough, they will float directly onto the water and can be transferred to a pool of water upon a clean, glass slide.
+This, in turn, is placed on a hotplate set at 60oC to expand and dry the section.
+Tip: a moist cotton bud can be used to collect resin sections that are cut dry.

 Getting through the barrier

 Hard resins provide a barrier to dyes and markedly reduced staining clarity.
 Removal of this type of resin is therefore recommended before staining.
-Epoxy resins can be degraded by alcoholic sodium hydroxide, potassium hydroxide, sodium methoxide or bromine vapour.
+Epoxy resins can be degraded by alcoholic sodium hydroxide, potassium hydroxide, sodium methoxide, or bromine vapor.

 Take care when using resins

 The epoxy resins used for embedding are potentially more dangerous than the fixatives themselves and are known to cause cancer in rodents.
 During the embedding process, the resins are dissolved in solvent(s) that can carry the resin into your skin EVEN through latex gloves.
 In contrast to fixatives, which act quickly and are more apparent the consequences of resin exposure are not apparent for years.
 Therefore be careful with all resins prior to polymerization into hard blocks.

 Want to know more about histology?
 Visit the Bitesize Bio Histology Hub for tips and trick for all your histology experiments.